numino-rehan/Coffee-Barista/README.md

 #  Horse Betting Machine

-A simple terminal-based horse betting machine simulation in Python.
+A  terminal-based Coffee  machine simulation in Python.

 ---